TraxData313/CoinBasePro-Bot/README.md

 - - *parameters:
 - - - stat_total_time determines how long the statistics will be in seconds.
 For example, setting it to 604800 will collect 7 days worth of statistics
 - - - stat_refresh_rate determines the refresh rate in seconds

+...
+Under construction.
+Still adding filex and their descriptions.